-- Describe the role of emergency medicine in the U.S. health care system (6.1)
+- Describe the role of emergency medicine in the US health care system (SBP-6.1)

-- Demonstrate understanding of limitations patients face due to lack of resources (6.2, 6.3)
+- Demonstrate understanding of limitations patients’ face due to lack of resources (SBP-6.2, SBP-6.3)

-- Describe the role of poison centers in the U.S. health care system (6.1)
+- Describe the role of poison centers in the US healthcare system (SBP-6.1)

-Objectives: Throughout the clerkship students should have the opportunity to:
+Objectives: Throughout the clerkship, student should have the opportunity to:

-- Develop teamwork and interdisciplinary communication skills during simulation activities and in the ED (7.3)
+- Develop teamwork and inter-professional communication skills during simulation activities and in the ED (IPC-7.3)

 Goal: Students who demonstrate the principles required for lifelong professional growth.